Martyn Ford (bodybuilder): Acting career

 In 2016, Ford made his debut in the film industry with a role in Boyka: Undisputed, where he portrayed the character Koshmar.
 Following his debut, he continued to build his acting portfolio with appearances in various films.
 In 2018, he appeared in Robin Hood: The Rebellion, playing the character Brimstone, and featured in the action-comedy film Kill Ben Lyk, where he portrayed the character Bale.
-That same year, he was also seen in The Marine 6: Close Quarters as Oscar Hayes, alongside renowned professional wrestler Shawn Michaels and actor Mike 'The Miz' Mizanin.
+That same year, he was also seen in The Marine 6: Close Quarters as Oscar Hayes, alongside renowned professional wrestlers Shawn Michaels, Becky Lynch, and actor Mike 'The Miz' Mizanin.

 Ford's involvement in the film industry expanded further in 2018 when he appeared in Final Score, starring alongside Pierce Brosnan, Ray Stevenson, and Dave Bautista.
 In the film, Ford portrayed the character Vlad.
 Additionally, he showcased his acting skills in the zombie horror film Redcon-1 as Corporal Jacob Gallagher.
 In 2021, Martyn became part of the Fast & Furious franchise with his role as Lieutenant Sue in F9: The Fast Saga.

 Aside from films, he has also made appearances in television series.
 In 2021, he joined the cast of The Nevers, a fantasy drama series, where he portrayed the character Nicholas Perbal (also called "Odium") in three episodes.

 In June 2023, he was announced as the actor to portray the video game character Shao Kahn in the sequel to the 2021 Mortal Kombat film.